 Qi Gong For The Low Back Workshop

 Lee loves teaching all of his workshops, but lower back practices have been especially important for him.
 In college, Lee suffered a back injury from soccer.
 It was through his quest to heal his back injury that he discovered Qi Gong.
 He knows from first-hand experience how powerful Qi Gong can be for the lower back and he’s excited to share his knowledge with you.
-Click the link below to learn more or sign up for the workshop today.
+Click the link below to learn more about this workshop as well as the others that are included.

 By Ian Drogin